Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Hero 🦸‍♂️.md

 ## Wordnik
 hero
-*noun*: In mythology and legend, a man, often of divine ancestry, who is endowed with great [[CARDS/Related Concepts & Theories/Courage\|Courage]] and strength, celebrated for his bold exploits, and [[CARDS/Related Concepts & Theories/Favour\|favored]] by the gods.
+*noun*: In mythology and legend, a man, often of divine ancestry, who is endowed with great [[CARDS/· Related Concepts & Theories ·/Courage\|Courage]] and strength, celebrated for his bold exploits, and [[CARDS/· Related Concepts & Theories ·/Favour\|favored]] by the gods.
 *noun*: A person noted for feats of courage or nobility of purpose, especially one who has risked or sacrificed his or her life.
 *noun*: A person noted for special achievement in a particular field: <i>synonym</i>: <strong> celebrity</strong>.
 *noun*: The principal character in a novel, poem, or dramatic presentation.